bachelor-2014/report/v2/scanning.md

 The goals of this chapter stem from two properties of some of the experiments that the EvoBot must run:

-1. Some experiments cover a large surface area, such as a 12x12cm
+1. Some experiments cover a large surface area
 1. The experiments are usually slow moving

 When we combine these with the fact that the camera of the current setup has a